Subdivision Directional Fields: Applications

 \paragraph{Operator-based advection}

 Our framework can be used to modify the operator-based representation of PCVFs introduced in~\cite{Azencot:2013, Azencot:2015}.
-Their method constructs a discrete version of the classical representation of vector fields as derivations of scalar function $f$: $\langle v, \nabla f\rangle$.
+Their method constructs a discrete version of the classical representation of vector fields as derivations of scalar functions: for a field $u$ and a scalar function $f$, the operator produces $\nabla_uf=\langle u, \nabla f\rangle$.
 Given a vector field $u \in \mathcal{X}$, their discrete operator is represented by a matrix $B_\mathcal{V}: \left|V\right| \times \left|V\right|$ on a mesh that is composed as follows:

 where $B_\mathcal{F}: \left|F\right| \times 3\left|F\right|$ is a matrix that performs the facewise dot-product of the face-based gradient with $u$, and $A_{\mathcal{F} \rightarrow \mathcal{V}}$ sums values from faces to adjacent vertices, in our usual notation.
 Essentially, the dot products are made per face, and averaged to the vertices using the respective mass matrices of the mesh.